Introduction

 Progressive Retinal Atrophy (PRA)

-Progressive Retinal Atrophy (PRA) is a genetic disorder leading to the degeneration of the retina and eventual blindness in Bernese Mountain Dogs.
+progressive Retinal Atrophy (PRA) is a genetic disease that can lead to degeneration of the retina that eventually leads to loss of vision in Bernese Mountain Dogs.

 Symptoms